hcenge/emigroupsite/scripts/README.md

 # Publications Fetcher

-This script fetches your publications from Google Scholar and saves them to Hugo's data directory.
+`fetch_publications.py` pulls publications from Google Scholar, enriches them with CrossRef metadata, and writes the unified list to `data/publications.json` for Hugo to consume.
+It supports both full initialization and incremental updates.

 ## Setup